 Kettleworks - The Kettleworks is located in the heart of the Jewellery Quarter and is part of the wider £80 million St Georges Urban Village scheme.
 The former Swan Kitchenware factory located on Pope Street will be converted into 291 residential apartments, 2 retail units, car and cycle parking and landscaping.

-The Mint - The Mint redevelopment was the former site of The Royal Mint located on Inknield Street, Jewellery Quarter.
+The Mint - The Mint redevelopment was the former site of The Royal Mint located on Icknield Street, Jewellery Quarter.
 The development is set to create 174 luxury apartments, 6 townhouses, 6 commercial blocks and underground parking which sit within the St George’s Urban Village scheme.